BrianDunneKK/JavaScriptGames/GuessNumber/Stage2/README.md

-# Guess the Number - Stege 2
+# Guess the Number - Stage 2
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 2 in the development of a basic guessing game.